KeyboardKit/website/collections/_features/Autocomplete.md

 Autocomplete is an important part of the typing experience, where autocomplete suggestions are shown as the current text changes.

-In KeyboardKit, an ``AutocompleteProvider`` can provide suggestions to an ``AutocompleteContext``, which in turn can update views like an ``AutocompleteToolbar`` automatically through state observation.
+In KeyboardKit, an ``AutocompleteProvider`` can be used to provide suggestions to an ``AutocompleteContext``, which in turn can update views like an ``AutocompleteToolbar`` automatically through state observation.

 KeyboardKit doesn't have a standard provider as it has for other services.
-Instead, it binds a disabled provider to ``.services`` until you replace it with a custom provider or activate KeyboardKit Pro.
+Instead, it binds a disabled provider to ``KeyboardInputViewController/services`` until you replace it with a custom provider or activate KeyboardKit Pro.

-[KeyboardKit Pro][Pro] unlocks and registers a local autocomplete provider.
+[KeyboardKit Pro][Pro] unlocks and registers a local autocomplete provider when you register a valid license key.
 More information about Pro features can be found at the end of this article.